Disability Tax Credit (DTC)

 How KATA Accounting Solutions Can Help

 Beyond the Disability Tax Credit, KATA Accounting Solutions offers comprehensive tax planning and preparation services tailored to your specific needs.
-Whether you’re an individual with disabilities seeking financial relief or a caregiver supporting a loved one, we’re here to provide expert guidance and support every step of the way.
+Whether you’re an individual with disabilities seeking financial relief or a caregiver supporting a loved one, we’re here to provide guidance and support every step of the way.

 Have you signed up to receive our monthly newsletter with blog posts, inside news and more?
 It’s easy to join!